- By Air

 John Huston, with the North American movie, “The Night of the Iguana”, filmed at Mismaloya, Vallarta’s natural beauty was showcased for the entire world.

-Many arrive on board immense cruise ships.
+Many arrive onboard immense cruise ships.
 Others come through the Gustavo Díaz Ordaz International Airport and by highway from Guadalajara and the surrounding area and U.S. of A. border.